skysqlinc/skysql-docs/docs/Connecting to SkySQL DBs/Connect using ODBC.md

     - In the "Server Name" field, provide the IP address or domain name for the Server.
     - In the "User name" field, provide the username for the database user account.
     - In the "Password" field, provide the password for that user.
-    - In the "Database" field, provide the the default database to use.
+    - In the "Database" field, provide the default database to use.
     - Then, click the "Next" button.

 ![wodbc2](https://github.com/skysqlinc/skysql-docs/assets/164920395/a31181a5-efc9-47c1-83ea-2a3fe8da73dd)